FAQs

 If you purchased a product from Amazon’s UK-based e-commerce marketplace at Amazon.co.uk period from 1 October 2015 to at least 1 June 2020, but no later than 7 June 2023, you may be eligible to participate in the collective claim.
 It is estimated that the proposed class comprises approximately 51.8 million people.

 Currently, you do not need to do anything to participate.
-The Competition Appeal Tribunal, the specialist court that hears actions of this nature, will decide whether this is an “opt-in” or “opt-out” case, which will determine whether class members are automatically included in the claim or not.
+The Competition Appeal Tribunal, the specialist court decided that the case can proceed as an “opt-out” case, which means that eligible class members domiciled in the UK on 27 November 2025 are automatically included in the claim.
+If you do not want to be part of the claim, you must actively opt out by 4pm, 27 February 2026.

 There will be no cost or fee whatsoever for class members to be included in this claim.